 The proposed scope of activities is anticipated to be consistent with the Connecticut CCMA and the Town of Stratford CCRP.
-This consistency will be verified during the permitting process with CT DEEP.
+This consistency will be verified during the permitting process with CT DEEP, once plans detailing the final tidal wetland impacts and extent of grading have been compiled.